 Top Tips for the Tbilisi to Yerevan Train

 For a budget backpacker, an overnight journey always feels like a win because you save on a night’s accommodation!
 And while you save money, you often lose the will to live once you arrive at your destination because you are so knackered from the night before.
-Now, don’t get me wrong, this overnight train isn’t strictly an exception to the rule; you will be tired.
+Now, don’t get me wrong, the overnight Tbilisi to Yerevan train isn’t strictly an exception to the rule; you will be tired.
 But, because of the timings of border crossings, and the (half) decent sleeping conditions, you’ll likely be in a better state than you were expecting when you get to the other side.
 Also, this is an experience in and of itself!

 We have put together this guide to share all our tips on taking the Tbilisi to Yerevan train overnight, and hopefully answer the questions that you might have.